July 8-13, 2018

 *Note: Depending on programming content, each day’s schedule may vary.
 Times are not concrete, just typical.
 Programming may include speakers, outings, tours, and other activities that would affect the schedule shown above.

 What does a week at MercyworX cost?

 MercyworX is $1000 per participant.
 This is an all-inclusive fee that covers food, lodging, transportation during the week, service site set up, 24-hour staff, program content and activities, materials, three college-level credits, and much, much more!
 We do have limited scholarships available for applicants.
 Please email Stephanie at email@example.com for more information about how to apply for a scholarship.

 Where do participants stay?
 What do sleeping arrangements look like?

 Lodging for MercyworX will be on the campus of Georgian Court University in Lakewood, NJ.
-Participants will sleep in the residence halls on campus.
+Participants will sleep in a residence hall on campus.
 Linens are not provided, so students will need to bring all bedding.
 Students are separated by male and female and our facilitators are on-site to supervise students overnight.

 What are the departure and arrival times?
 What does transportation involve?

 Participants on should arrive on *Sunday at 6:30pm of the program week.
 The program ends on Friday afternoon at which time participants can be picked up from the host site.
 We arrange all transportation to work sites and any off-site activities during the week.

 Where will the participants be serving during MercyworX?

 Service sites are generally located within 30 minutes of the host facility.
 Agencies served typically include day care centers, housing rehabilitation sites, soup kitchens, food pantries, community gardening programs, and senior care centers among others.
 The location of this specific program may allow for some neighborhood revitalization and environmental projects related to the coastal region of NJ.